brayckner/ag-test-project/README.md

 4. Once the iPhone simulator is up and running, click 'Start Debugging' on VSCode.
 - This can be done by VSCode > Toolbar at the top > Run > Start Debugging.
 5. The application will then start and you should see the "Edit Profile Page" as the home page.
+6. Start by clicking the profile picture.
+- Note: Due to the forward arrows in the textfields not being clickable.
+Please adjust the main.dart file on line 31.
+There are comments in the code that explain the work around.

 ## My Experience
-This was my first attempt at creating a Flutter application.
+This was my first attempt ever at creating a Flutter application.
 While I am not perfect, I did...

 - Learn a lot about Flutter in a short amount of time.
 - Learn how to create layouts in Flutter
 - Learn how Flutter applications are structured.

-Items that still need to be fixed...
+Items that need to be fixed...
 - Had issues getting the froward arrow icons to be clickable inside of the TextField.
 - Still need to figure out different ways to adjust layout, because some items are very close to the boundry.